 “I’m changing my wish,” I said.
 “Make mine two scoops with honey.”

 Yeah.
 So.
 That was three months ago.
 A lot has changed since then.
 And a lot has stayed the same.
 Exactly the same.
 But that was the first and last time I put honey on my ice cream.

 It’s silly, really, thinking about that moment, now that I’m wishing for something completely different—less big picture, more small frame.

 Maybe a part of me knew back then.
 Not like the way I know facts, like intellectually or something I could easily put into words.
-But like that punch in the stomach I get when thinking about my mother.
-Not so much like having the floor pulled out from under me.
-But the way she yanks it sideways, sometimes a little, sometimes a lot, because she can.
-It’s like she keeps moving the finish line just when I think I have a solid feel for it, or at least a tenuous hold.
+But like that stomach punch I get when thinking about my mother.
+Not so much like having the floor pulled out from under me, but the way she yanks it sideways, sometimes a little, sometimes a lot, because she can.
+The finish line keeps moving just when I think I have a solid feel for it, or at least a tenuous hold.
 But that’s what life is like in our family.
 I wonder if Dad feels it too.
 After all those no’s today, he has to.
 Right?